dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-databases.md

 ### BigQuery

 When dbt opens a BigQuery connection, it will do so using the `project_id` defined in your active `profiles.yml` target.
-This `project_id` will be billed for the queries that are executed in the dbt run, even if some models are configured to be built in other projects.
+This `project_id` will be billed for the queries that are executed in the dbt run, even if some <Term id="model">models</Term> are configured to be built in other projects.